WebDev-5/kel5-timer-jQuery/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/WebDev-5/kel5-timer-jQuery)

 Multi Stopwatch is an application that was built to fulfill a mini project assignment for Web Development course, which was developed by Webdev Kelompok 5 D4 2019 Politeknik Negeri Bandung.
 This an application that is a simulation of a stopwatch or timer, which can be used to calculate and set the time for each activity you do.
-This application is built using HTML, CSS, Node.js, Axios, and PostgreSQL.
+This application is built using HTML, CSS, Node.js, express.js, Sequelize, Axios, and PostgreSQL.
 Still remember, take advantage and don't waste your time!

 The following are the features of this application :
 1. Play, Pause, Restart and Stop.
 2. Added a title for each timer.
-3. Added some notes for each timer.
-4. Multi-timer feature, which supports multiple activities.
+3. Multi-timer feature, which supports multiple activities.
 And they will not run in parallel.
-5. Keep running in the background, even if the application is closed.
+4. Keep running in the background, even if the application is closed.
-6. Displays the total time taken.
+5. Displays the total time taken.

 <p align="right">(<a href="#top">back to top</a>)</p>